oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_RaceCondition/README.md

 123d121
 <   }
 ```
-This is a more detailed region of the code.
+This is a more detailed look at this region of the code.
 ```
   {   // This is unique to 2_matrix_mul.cpp
     queue q(default_selector{});